 You can now submit reviews for your favorite Tocris products.
 Your review will help other researchers decide on the best products for their research.
 Why not submit a review today?!Submit Review

-Potent inhibitor of the H3K27 histone demethylases JMJD3 (KDM6B) and UTX (KDM6A) (IC50 values are 28 and 53 nM respectively).
+GSK J1 is a potent inhibitor of the H3K27 histone demethylases JMJD3 (KDM6B) and UTX (KDM6A) (IC50 values are 28 and 53 nM respectively).
 Also inhibits KDM5B, KDM5C and KDM5A (IC50 values are 170, 550 and 6,800 nM respectively).
 Exhibits no activity against a panel of other histone demethylases (IC50 >20 μM), and displays no significant inhibitory activity against 100 protein kinases at a concentration of 30 μM.

 This probe is supplied in conjunction with the Structural Genomics Consortium.
 For further characterization details, please visit the GSK J1 probe summary on the SGC website.